Developer Resources For Financial Services

 In GPU-accelerated applications, the sequential part of the workload runs on the CPU - which is optimized for single-threaded performance - while the compute intensive portion of the application runs on thousands of GPU cores in parallel.

 The RAPIDS suite of open source software libraries and APIs gives you the ability to execute end-to-end data science and analytics pipelines entirely on GPUs.
-Licensed under Apache 2.0, RAPIDS is incubated by NVIDIA® based on extensive hardware and data science science experience.
+Licensed under Apache 2.0, RAPIDS is incubated by NVIDIA® based on extensive hardware and data science experience.
 RAPIDS utilizes NVIDIA CUDA® primitives for low-level compute optimization, and exposes GPU parallelism and high-bandwidth memory speed through user-friendly Python interfaces.

 Automatic Mixed Precision